Beth Werlin, Director

 Walter Ewing, Senior Researcher

-Walter A. Ewing, Ph.D., is the Senior Researcher at the American Immigration Council.
-He has authored or co-authored numerous publications on a wide range of topics pertaining to U.S. immigration policy, such as the role of immigrants in the U.S. economy, the relationship between immigration and crime, the unforeseen consequences of U.S. border-enforcement policies, and the possible contours of immigration reform.
-He contributed a chapter to the book Debates on U.S. Immigration, published in 2012 by SAGE, and has published articles in Society, the Georgetown Journal of Law and Public Policy, and the Stanford Law and Policy Review.
-Mr. Ewing has a Ph.D. in Anthropology from the City University of New York Graduate School.
+Walter Ewing, Ph.D., is Senior Researcher at the American Immigration Council.
+In addition to authoring numerous reports for the Council, he has published articles in the Journal on Migration and Human Security, Society, the Georgetown Journal of Law and Public Policy, and the Stanford Law and Policy Review.
+He also authored a chapter in Debates on U.S. Immigration, published by SAGE in 2012.
+Mr. Ewing received his Ph.D. in Anthropology from the City University of New York (CUNY) Graduate School in 1997.
 Follow him on Twitter @WalterAEwing .

 Amy Grenier, Administrative & Research Assistant